Chern-Simons-Matter Theories at Large Baryon Number: Introduction

 The purpose of this paper is to study further these interesting phases of matter at large baryon number density, $\rho_B$.
-The model we consider here is the three-dimensional $SU(2)$ Chern-Simons theory at level $k$, coupled to a single boson with a sextic potential with a coupling constant $h^2$.\footnote{ It is believed that there is an infrared fixed point for this model \cite{Hsin:2016blu}, where one can find a dual fermion model with correct anomalies.
-The beta function of $SU(N)$ Chern-Simons-matter theory~\cite{Aharony:2011jz} can be also explicitly computed, and it is known that there is a weakly-coupled fixed-point for $N\geq 10$.
-If, for whatever reason, it turns out that the assumption about the infrared fixed point is false, we can just replace $h^2$ with $h^2[\Lambda]$, and think about the one-loop running of it. } Solving for the classical ground state configuration of the model will be the first step towards the effective action description of Chern-Simons-matter theories at large charge.
+In this paper, we will find a new phase of matter at large global charge, which is \it a homogeneous superfluid phase with rotational symmetry broken on the spatial slice. \rm The model we consider here is the three-dimensional $SU(2)$ Chern-Simons theory at level $k$, coupled to a single boson with a quartic or sextic potential.\footnote{ It is believed that there is an infrared fixed point for this model \cite{Hsin:2016blu}, where one can find a dual fermion model with correct anomalies.
+The beta function of $SO(N)$ Chern-Simons-matter theory~\cite{Aharony:2011jz} can be also explicitly computed, and it is known that there is a weakly-coupled fixed-point for $N\geq 10$.
+If, for whatever reason, it turns out that the assumption about the infrared fixed point is false, we can just replace $h^2$ with $h^2[\Lambda]$, and think about the one-loop running of it. } We will first write down the effective action of this at large charge, and then proceed to study its ground state configuration.
+For simplicity, we will only think about the torus spatial slice and not the spherical one, and there we will argue that such a configuration breaks the rotational symmetry spontaneously.

-This paper is indeed the first one to show that a fully-controlled analysis of Chern-Simons-matter theories is possible at large global charge.\footnote{Nonetheless, a paper similar in spirit to ours exists~\cite{Kumar:2018nkf}, which studied the $SU(N)$ Chern-Simons-matter theory at finite density at the level of the classical Lagrangian, in the weak coupling regime (in contrast to what I did, which is a fully controlled calculation even at strong coupling). } It should stressed that because we take the charge to be the largest in the system (possibly aside from $k$), our semi-classical analysis is under full control in the inverse charge expansion.
+Aside from finding a new phase of matter at large global charge, this paper is the first one to show that a fully-controlled analysis of strongly-coupled Chern-Simons-matter theories is possible at finite $N$, when we use the effective field theory approach.\footnote{Nonetheless, a paper similar in spirit to ours exists~\cite{Kumar:2018nkf}, which studied the $SU(N)$ Chern-Simons-matter theory at finite density at the level of the classical Lagrangian, in the weak coupling regime (in contrast to what we did, which is a fully controlled calculation even at strong coupling). } Also, the regime of finite-$N$ and large baryon number is a completely new regime of study in the study of Chern-Simons-matter theories and their dualities.
+Combined with \cite{1904.07885}, which studies various large-$N$ Chern-Simons-matter theories at finite chemical potential, we can hope to unravel more interesting aspects of their dualities.